Responsibilities of Parents

 Raising children in the 21st century is not an easy task.
-Each generation has its unique problems but the Quranic advice will always offer the best solutions because the nature of human beings remains unchanged.
+Each generation has its unique problems.
+But the Quranic advice will always offer the best solutions because the nature of human beings remains unchanged.
 When Allah sent down the Quran He filled it with advice and reminders that would be useful for all times.
-Children are a trust given to parents by Allah.
-Parents will be held accountable for this trust.
+Allah has given us children as a trust.
+Therefore, parents will hold accountability for this trust.
 Parents are essentially responsible for the moral, ethical and spiritual upbringing of their children.
 If parents fulfil this responsibility, children will become better citizens and a pleasure to their parents in this life and in the Hereafter.

 - Don’t associate anything with Allah